moebiussurfing/ofxSurfingImGui/README.md

 #### WORK IN PROGRESS
 ### **BUG 1**:
-	* WHEN ADDING MANY TIMES A PARAMETER OR OTHER WITH A NOT UNIQUE NAME.
+	* When adding many times a parameter or others with a not unique name.
-	* Widgets collides bewteen them.
-Only first instance workd well.
+	* Widgets collides between them.
+Only some instance work well.
 ### **BUG 2**:
-	* LAYOUT ENGINE FAILS ON NESTING INDENTED GROUPS.
+	* Layout engine fails a bit on nesting indented groups.
 	* Broken width recalculation and "unlimited" width growing when auto-size.

 -----------